SAME: Stabilized Mixture-of-Experts for Multimodal Continual Instruction Tuning: Abstract

 \section{Abstract}

 Multimodal Large Language Models (MLLMs) achieve strong performance through instruction tuning, but real-world deployment requires them to continually expand their capabilities, making Multimodal Continual Instruction Tuning (MCIT) essential.
 Recent methods leverage sparse expert routing to promote task specialization, but we find that the expert routing process suffers from drift as the data distribution evolves.
 For example, a grounding query that previously activated localization experts may instead be routed to irrelevant experts after learning OCR tasks.
 Meanwhile, the grounding-related experts can be overwritten by new tasks and lose their original functionality.
 Such failure reflects two problems: \emph{router drift}, where expert selection becomes inconsistent over time, and \emph{expert drift}, where shared experts are overwritten across tasks.
-Therefore, we propose StAbilized Mixture-of-Experts (\momo) for MCIT.
+Therefore, we propose \underline{S}t\underline{A}bilized \underline{M}ixture-of-\underline{E}xperts (\momo) for MCIT.
 To address router drift, \momo\ stabilizes expert selection by decomposing routing dynamics into orthogonal subspaces and updating only task-relevant directions.
 To mitigate expert drift, we regulate expert updates via curvature-aware scaling using historical input covariance in a rehearsal-free manner. \momo\ also introduces adaptive expert activation to freeze selected experts during training, reducing redundant computation and cross-task interference.
-Extensive experiments demonstrate its SOTA performance.
+We also introduce a new benchmark to evaluate MCIT with long task sequence, and extensive experiments demonstrate \momo's SOTA performance.
+Code is available at \url{https://github.com/LAMDA-CL/Prism}.